 Looking at how frequently grain rail cars are loaded and billed, as of the first quarter of 2022 there is still no obvious upward trend that would signify an abnormal increase in demand pressuring rail systems.
 The number of grain cars loaded and billed by Class I railways in the first three months of the year was about 25,000 units below the first quarter of 2021 and 75,000 and 50,000 units above the first quarters of 2020 and 2019, respectively.
 This range is well within the average variation between quarters and suggests grain car movements are not unusually high or low, so far, in 2022.
 Figure 1 displays these quarterly frequencies by railway.
 You will notice the proportion of cars loaded and billed by each railway firm remained relatively stable over the period analyzed, with BNSF and UP claiming approximately 70% of the total.
 Given railways exist in specific, generally immovable locations, if railroads that control a large portion of grain movements experience service disruptions, a correspondingly large portion of shippers and product delivery will be impacted since those routes cannot be easily shifted.

 One metric that can better reveal rail service disruptions and how fluidly grain cars are moving through the rail network is the number of unfilled grain car orders.
 Each railroad reports their definition of “unfilled order” slightly differently but generally it is the number of cars a shipper (such as a grain elevator) ordered but did not receive.
 For example, if a grain elevator ordered 10 cars from a railroad and received seven, that would leave three unfilled orders.
-Figure 2 displays the number of grain car orders in the first quarter from 2018 to 2022 that were one or more days overdue.
-Between the first quarter of 2021 and the first quarter of 2022, the number of these unfilled orders jumped from 93,000 to 137,000, a 47% increase.
+Though railroad companies report the number of these unfilled orders to the Surface Transportation Board weekly, the dataset does not distinguish between rail cars still undelivered between weeks or new undelivered grain cars.
+This means grain cars that are still undelivered over one week are counted again in the following week’s report until successful delivery.
+For example, in a quarter with 130,000 cumulative weekly unfilled grain car orders it is possible that 10,000 grain cars were undelivered consecutively over the 13 week period, 130,000 different grain cars went undelivered at one point within the 13 weeks, or a combination of the two.
+Regardless, this unit allows for an overtime comparison of reported unfilled orders in one statistic.
+Figure 2 displays the cumulative number of weekly grain car orders in the first quarter from 2018 to 2022 that were one or more days overdue.
+Between the first quarter of 2021 and the first quarter of 2022, the cumulative number of these unfilled orders jumped from 93,000 to 137,000, a 47% increase.
 By percentage increase, NS saw the largest jump (1,614%) followed by CP (171%) and BNSF (134%).
-By numerical increase, BNSF reported the largest jump – nearly 50,000 unfilled orders – followed by CP with an additional 14,500 unfilled orders.
+By numerical increase, BNSF reported the largest jump – nearly 50,000 cumulative unfilled orders – followed by CP with an additional 14,500 cumulative unfilled orders.
 Figure 3 displays orders that are 11 or more days overdue.
 You will notice more than half of the orders one or more days overdue were also 11 or more days overdue, revealing the severity of disruption for some shippers.
-Between the first quarter of 2021 and the first quarter of 2022, the number of 11+ overdue orders jumped 39,000, or 107%.
+Between the first quarter of 2021 and the first quarter of 2022, the cumulative number of 11+ overdue orders jumped 39,000, or 107%.
 By percentage and numerical increase, BNSF saw the largest jump — 606% or 42,000 unfilled orders — followed by CP with 394% and 11,000 unfilled orders.

 The primary rail market refers to when service contracts are first auctioned directly from railroads to shippers.
 Bids may be higher or lower depending on the demand for railcars but generally remain more in line with tariff rates published by the railway, which tend to reflect the most likely market conditions.
 For reference, average published per-car grain tariffs (including fuel surcharges) were $5,195 in the first quarter of 2021 and $5,378 in the first quarter of 2022, a 4% increase.
 This corresponds to an average $1.37 per bushel and $1.41 per bushel for the same periods, respectively.
 Railroads typically only change published rates once or twice per year and are required by law to give a 20-day notice prior to changing tariffs.
 This insulates buyers from short-term market changes resulting from unexpected events, like weather, or service disruptions.
 It does not, however, guarantee orders will be received because of these disruptions.
 In these cases, or in general cases when shippers who are looking to buy or sell a contract go directly to another shipper to receive or place bids, they are participating in the secondary rail market.
 Sales that occur in this secondary stage may either represent a premium or a discount to the underlying original tariff rate and are reported as a positive or negative value, respectively.
 When disruptions in rail service increase, shippers will likely look to the secondary market for another chance to get orders filled.
 Thus, high demand for cars in this market pushes rates up far above the original underlying tariff.